Nageswar-Sahoo/EVA-7/S5 Assignment/README.md

 Changes done:
 1. The base version of the network has been cleaned
 2. Parameters reduced from 6,379,786 to 13,312
+3. Only basic transformations done to the original dataset like converting to tensor and normalizing

 Base Model parameters:
 <pre>